adamagovino/adamagovino.github.io/_posts/2020-07-7-An_Examination Into NBA Contract Value.md

 How many times have you read about a transaction that your favorite team just made, or saw a Woj bomb and thought "Man, if only I ran the team!"
 Maybe you've had the feeling that a talented team fell on some bad luck or that a particular team was full of overpaid players.
 How a GM pays for talent is behing every team's success or lack thereof.

 Think their job is easy?
 I decided to take a look at the numbers and dissect contract data in order to compare it to a player's performance, in order to find out quantitatively which GMs were making "smart" moves and which ones fans could be justified in calling for their jobs.
+This will be the first post in a series dedicated to the guys who build, modify, bring greatness to, and ultimately doom our favorite teams.

 The two main data points that I hoped to look at here was 1) each team's yearly cash expenditure on every player they employed, and 2) the stats that those players accumulated while receiving that cash.